annierkj/DiscussHub/README.md

 ### Running the App

-To run the Forum App locally, use the following command:
+To run the Discuss Hub locally, use the following command:

 ```bash
    npm run dev